 The five components

-The breakdown bars distribute the total across the five mechanisms documented in the project's etiology.
+The breakdown bars distribute the total across the five mechanisms documented in our causes.
 The default split is empirically grounded:

 - Search & rediscovery (~38%) - the largest single category.
 Per Gartner, 47% of knowledge workers struggle to find information needed to do their jobs; this is the time cost of that struggle.